Zaephor/CPSC431-TermProject/README.md

 8. ssh dokku@<yourserver.com> run cpsc431 php artisan migrate

 ## Installing on XAMPP(Technically untested)
+(Basically we need to change XAMPP's target directory from /htdocs to /htdocs/public)
 1. Download https://github.com/Zaephor/CPSC431-TermProject/archive/master.zip
 2. Extract all files to XAMPP root directory(htdocs?)
 3. Install the sql file in /db to mysql(command line is advised, this may take a while)